writegsqword/writeups/r3ctf2025/handled.md

 # Intro

 For this challenge I really wanted to make sure its "windowsy" enough, so pretty much all the key solve-points are exclusive to windows.
-That being said, the environment is significantly harder to setup than an average linux pwn challenge, so that could've been a significant deterrent from people attempting this(:disappointed:)
+That being said, the environment is significantly harder to setup than an average linux pwn challenge, so that could've been a significant deterrent from people attempting this(😞)
 Anyway, let's get to the important part - the solve.